Jfortin1/ComBatHarmonization/R/README.md

 ## 2. Multi-Site Harmonization

-ComBat estimates scanner-specific location and scale parameters, for each feature separately, but pools information across features using empirical Bayes to improve the estimation of those parameters for small sample size studies.
+ComBat estimates scanner-specific location and scale parameters, for each feature separately, and pools information across features using empirical Bayes to improve the estimation of those parameters for small sample size studies.

 ### 2.1 Full ComBat with empirical Bayes